 The Union’s counterattack pounded Early’s forces into submission, and the men of the 47th were commended for their heroism by General Stephen Thomas who, in 1892, was awarded the Medal of Honor for his own “distinguished conduct in a desperate hand-to-hand encounter, in which the advance of the enemy was checked” that day.
 Bates described the 47th’s actions:

 When the final grand charge was made, the regiment moved at nearly right angles with the rebel front.
 The brigade charged gallantly, and the entire line, making a left wheel, came down on his flank, while engaging the Sixth Corps, when he went “whirling up the valley” in confusion.
 In the pursuit to Fisher’s Hill, the regiment led, and upon its arrival was placed on the skirmish line, where it remained until twelve o’clock noon of the following day.
 The army was attacked at early dawn…no respite was given to take food until the pursuit was ended.

-After hours of great valor by the regiment, the twilight of 19 October 1864 brought great sadness for the 47th Pennsylvania as realization dawned on the officers and enlisted men that their regiment had sustained its highest casualty figures to date.
+After hours of great valor by the regiment, the twilight of 19 October 1864 brought intense grief for the 47th Pennsylvania as realization dawned on the officers and enlisted men that their regiment had sustained its highest casualty figures to date.
 Among those who had been killed in action were Captain Edwin G. Minnich and Privates John Schimpf, Thomas Steffen, and James Tice of Company B. More men would soon die of their wounds while others, their lives forever altered by their injuries, were honorably discharged on surgeons’ certificates of disability.